Migraine and Complementary Therapy

 Complementary health, by definition, is something which 'works well with' - either conventional medicine or another therapy or just your own will power, enabling you to have more help and control over any aspect of your health and well-being both physical and emotional.
 Indian Head Massage for example is a complementary therapy which may work well for those suffering from migraine and looking for an alternative source of relief.
 Complementary health practitioners who may be able to assist you with treatment to ease migraine attacks are situated in East London, Northwood and Bournemouth.

 This gentle head massage focuses on areas where people feel most tense.The head, neck and shoulders are all energy centres where tension is most likely to accumulate and in some people this leads to migraine.
 In an Indian head massage, these areas are gently, firmly and rhythmically massaged until all tension begins to dissipate.
-Health practitioners who are able to help migraine sufferers can be found in North London, Chichester and Farnborough.
+Health practitioners who are able to help migraine sufferers can be found in North London, Farnborough and Southampton.

 No matter what triggers your migraine, you may find that a complementary therapy proves to be an effective treatment.
 Practitioners may advocate slightly different treatments dependant upon their assessment of your symptoms.